 I’m Meghan Everette and I am a teacher on special assignment in the Salt Lake City School District.
 In our minority-majority district of over 35,000 diverse learners, I support K–6 math instruction by working with teachers and students.
 Previously, I taught first, third, and fourth grades in Alabama working in both the National Turn Around Model School during the process of transformation, and in a 1:1 Title I school dedicated to technology and community.

 I didn’t start out as an educator.
 I have a master’s in advertising and public relations, but realized I loved writing curriculum and being in schools too much to deny being an educator.
 Due to incredible luck, training, and support from mentors I was named Alabama’s 2013 Elementary Teacher of the Year and Alternate State Teacher of the Year.
 I was an Emerging Leader and Influence Leader with ASCD and co-creator of the monthly #EdAdvBecause chat aimed at supporting education advocacy leaders.
 During my time as a National Teacher Fellow with Hope Street Group, I helped drive our research project on teacher preparation programs in conjunction with the U.S. Department of Education.
 Currently, I’m working with a Teach to Lead team to develop education advocacy modules that can help grow and reinforce effective education advocates.

-I have a strong love of art and technology.
-I strive to find different, engaging ways to use technology all the time.
-We record plays and perform them as puppet shows, write and edit mock newscasts from the past, and learn about geometry through paintings done by Wassily Kandinsky.
-As I place a premium on student reading, I lead elaborate themed units and proudly display a large, leveled classroom library.
+In my classroom and personal life, I have a love of fine arts and strive to incorporate them throughout my work.
+In my classroom, we record plays and perform them as puppet shows, write and edit mock newscasts from the past, and learn about geometry through paintings.
+I place a premium on student reading.
+I lead elaborately themed units and proudly display a large, leveled classroom library.
 Math and science come alive through hands-on experiments.
 I also have extremely high expectations for discipline.
 We have fun, but we also know how to work hard!